- About us

 With maps, graphics and articles covering all aspects of the energy sector, and a new edition every 18 months, the Atlas has since become the essential reference book for all energy professionals working in Africa.

-Listening to the needs of African Energy's original core subscribers, our experienced editorial team oversaw the evolution of the established newsletter into electronic formats and the development of an extensive network of in-country researchers and associates in over 40 African countries for intelligence.
+Listening to the needs of African Energy's core subscribers, our experienced editorial team oversaw the evolution of the established newsletter into electronic formats and the development of an extensive network of in-country researchers and associates in over 40 African countries.

 Since 2010, African Energy has conducted work for a wide range of public and private sector clients including investors, financiers, project developers and multinational organisations such as the African Development Bank-based Infrastructure Consortium for Africa and Africa EU Energy Partnership (AEEP).